"I'm Fed Up of My Child's Demands! What Can I Do?"

-Don’t fulfill your child’s every single wish immediately.
+Don’t fulfil your child’s every single wish immediately.
 Ask her to keep a “Wish List”.

 Many times, the latest toy your child thought she really, REALLY wanted, no longer seems so desirable after some time has passed.
 Choose a reasonable present from this wish list on special occasions such as birthdays, festivals and New Year.

 Encourage your child to save up.
-Let her contribute towards her wants.
+Let her contribute to her wants.

 If your child demands a new toy, do not say, “It’s useless!
 You will play with it for two days and forget about it.
 That’s what you always do!”